guibmolina/book-store/README.md

 **For deployment with docker is required to install [Docker](https://docs.docker.com/desktop/)**

-With docker installed run on terminal  `docker-compose up -d`.
+With docker installed run on terminal  `docker compose up -d --build`.

 Copy file `.env.example` e rename for  `.env` like the example.